Congratulations to all Newly Qualified Teachers!

 You have joined the profession at an exciting, if challenging time.
 Rapid change is taking place in many areas.

 Before you go out to work, it is of the utmost importance that you belong to a recognised teachers' union and there is none better than INTO.

 The INTO wishes you every success and we look forward to supporting you throughout your teaching career.

 DON’T FORGET to upgrade your membership from student to full membership by joining online now.

-Your first year immediately following graduation is completely free!
+Your FIRST YEAR immediately following graduation is

 REMEMBER to join online you will need to register with the GTC(NI) as soon as possible to get your Teacher Reference Number (TRN) - this is your unique reference number that will identify you throughout your teaching career.

 If you have any issues or have yet to receive your TRN please contact us at: firstname.lastname@example.org